 5. Social Connection (The Most Neglected Buffer)

-Why it works: Touch, conversation, and closeness with people we trust release oxytocin and lower cortisol.
+Why it works: Touch, conversation, and closeness to people we trust release oxytocin and lower cortisol.
 Loneliness, on the other hand, is a chronic stressor in itself, and long-term studies have linked it to poor health.
 Good relationships are one of the strongest predictors of mental well-being.

 6. Limiting Caffeine, Alcohol, and Endless Scrolling